 Just across the busy road is the archaeological attraction known as Area Sacra di Largo Argentina, which gives a good view of the Roman temples that still stand just meters from where Caesar was stabbed.

 "The senators were so sure they were doing the right thing in murdering Julius Caesar -- they believed they were killing the dictator in order to preserve democracy -- that they carried out the killing themselves, calling themselves 'liberators,' " said Harvey during a 2014 interview.

 It didn't turn out quite as they planned.

 The republic came to an end within a year and 17 years later, Octavian (Augustus) became Rome's first emperor.

-According to Suetonius's account, few of the conspirators lived more than three years after the assassination.
+According to Suetonius' account, few of the conspirators lived more than three years after the assassination.

-By late 1963, President John Kennedy was preparing for the election the following year, in which he fully hoped to be re-elected.
+By late 1963, President John Kennedy was preparing for the election the following year, in which he fully expected to be re-elected.

 As his motorcade drove through the open space of Dealey Plaza in downtown Dallas, Lee Harvey Oswald is alleged to have taken aim from the sixth floor of the Texas School Book Depository building.